mark-nicepants/laminas-sentry/README.md

         );
     }

-# Injecting a CSP nonce (NB! temporary solution)
+## Injecting a CSP nonce (NB! temporary solution)

 If you've already implemented a Content Security Policy in your app, chances are you're using a nonce for dynamic inline javascript.
-If so, you can now inject your nonce into ZendSentry:
+If so, you can now inject your nonce into LaminasSentry:

-    ZendSentry::setCSPNonce(ContentSecurityPolicy::getNonce());
+    LaminasSentry::setCSPNonce(ContentSecurityPolicy::getNonce());

 ... where `ContentSecurityPolicy` is your implementation of that http header.

-If you inject a nonce, ZendSentry will add it as an attribute to the Raven loading script.
+If you inject a nonce, LaminasSentry will add it as an attribute to the Raven loading script.
 Example:

     <script type="text/javascript" nonce="qlQa7LCu2ZLoVZzpn5s9OJNq7QE=">
         //<![CDATA[